Context7 MCP: Up-to-Date Library Docs for AI Coding Assistants

 Conclusion

-Context7 addresses one of the most frustrating aspects of AI-assisted coding: outdated suggestions that look correct but don't work.
-By injecting current, version-specific documentation into your AI's context, it transforms your coding assistant from a sometimes-helpful tool into a reliable pair programming partner.
+Context7 fixes one of the most frustrating parts of AI-assisted coding: confident-but-broken suggestions built on stale training data.
+By injecting current, version-specific documentation into the model's context, it turns your assistant into a reliable pair-programming partner.
+Setup takes a few minutes; the payoff — working code on the first try — is immediate.